VyperCore/bucket/docs/covergroups.md

 ---
 ### Smart Sampling
-If the covergroup is known to only contain coverpoints/covergroups which will only cover a subset of data, then the user can optionally provide a `should_sample` function.
-This will prevent any sampling in any sub-coverpoints/covergroups.
+If a covergroup is known to contain coverpoints/covergroups which will only cover a subset of data, then the user can optionally provide a `should_sample` function.
+This will prevent any sampling in any sub-coverpoints/covergroups when the data would not be sampled.
 ```Python
     def should_sample(self, trace):
         """